 To achieve a high level of structural and materials efficiency, we worked closely with the architect on the superstructure design, using slim reinforced concrete slabs.
-A uniform grid layout and construction approach is being used throughout.
+A uniform grid layout and construction approach was used throughout.
 The buildings are clad in glazing and perforated screens, with aluminium panel fins.
 The basement houses shared wheel chair accessible car parking, cycle storage and plant.

 Park Lane, Croydon, London, UK